DavidAraujo98/TeamMaker/README.md

 # TeamMaker
-## Java program made for making random teams of firefighters.
-Made as a project for my fire Station
+## Program for creating random teams of firefighters.
+Made as a project for the fire department I volunteer in.